googleapis/google-cloud-go/CONTRIBUTING.md

 $ gcloud auth login

 # Create the indexes used in the datastore integration tests.
-$ gcloud datastore create-indexes datastore/testdata/index.yaml
+$ gcloud datastore indexes create datastore/testdata/index.yaml

 # Creates a Google Cloud storage bucket with the same name as your test project,
 # and with the Stackdriver Logging service account as owner, for the sink